 The classic Asch conformity experiments from the 1950s showed this clearly.
 Participants were asked to match line lengths.
 Easy task.
 People got it right nearly every time when alone.
 But when surrounded by actors who confidently chose the wrong answer, 75% of participants caved on at least one question.[8]
 This tendency to follow the crowd shows up in nearly every area of life, not just politics.

 They knew the answer was wrong.
 They said it anyway.
 And when asked about it later, they made up excuses for their “mistake” instead of blaming social pressure.
+If you’ve ever wondered why you’re so easily influenced, this is a big part of the answer.

 Now scale that to politics.
 You’re not just surrounded by a few actors in a lab.
 You’re surrounded by: